 W. Jean Dodds, DVM, is an internationally recognized authority on thyroid issues in dogs and blood diseases in animals.
 In the mid-1980's she founded Hemopet, the first nonprofit blood bank for animals.
 Dr. Dodds is a grantee of the National Heart, Lung, and Blood Institute, and author of over 150 research publications.
 Through Hemopet she provides canine blood components and blood-bank supplies throughout North America, consults in clinical pathology, and lectures worldwide.
 Hemopet provides blood testing to check for vaccine antibodies instead of automatically re-vaccinating companion animals unnecessarily.
 She has written excellent articles that everyone, especially our veterinarians, should read.
 The following is her suggested vaccine protocol for dogs:

 Perform vaccine antibody titers for distemper and parvovirus every three years thereafter, or more often, if desired.
-Vaccinate for rabies virus according to the law, except where circumstances indicate (ie., any illness or condition that could be worsened by administering a vaccine) that a written waiver may be obtained from the primary care veterinarian.
+Vaccinate for rabies virus according to the law, except where circumstances indicate that a written waiver needs to be obtained from the primary care veterinarian.
 In that case, a rabies antibody titer can also be performed to accompany the waiver request.
 Visit The Rabies Challenge Fund for more information.